 FAQs

-Is Retirement Housing provided as a right to all?
+Is Retirement Housing provided as a right to all Baptist ministers and missionaries?

 No. Quite apart from the need to meet the eligibility criteria, those who are fully able to make adequate provision for themselves are expected to do so.